-Chair of Communication Studies, Associate Professor, Director of Public Relations
+Chair of Corporate Communication and Public Affairs, Associate Professor, Director of Public Relations

 Sandra Duhé, Ph.D., APR combines an extensive corporate background, interdisciplinary degrees and a love of teaching and learning to explore, expand and promote the contributions of public relations to business, society and those who need a voice.